utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-It can be seen that the attribute will be parsed according to the return type annotation of the attribute function during access, and will also be parsed according to the type of the first parameter of the assignment function during assignment.
-If the parsing cannot be completed during assignment or value taking, an error will be thrown.
+the property will be parsed according to the return type annotation of getter, and will also be parsed during assignment.
+If the parsing cannot be completed during assignment or getter calculation, an error will be thrown.

 !!! note
+	`@utype.parse` must under `@property` decorator

 ### Apply to entire class

- `@utype.parse` In addition to acting separately on the functions of a class, it can also decorate a class directly, with the effect of turning all non-private functions in the class (functions whose names do not begin with an underscore, excluding `@property`) into analytic functions, such as
+`@utype.parse` can also decorate a class directly, with the effect of turning all non-private functions in the class (functions whose names do not begin with an underscore, excluding `@property`) into analytic functions, such as

 ```python
 import utype